shreyashp77/micro-services-demo/README.md

 ```bash
 docker-compose down
 ```

 ### 6. To start as a Spring Application on local dev setup

 Start all the services as a Spring Boot Application.
 Navigate to ./devops/dev/ folder, and run the following command:

 ```bash
 docker-compose up -d --build
 ```

-This will start a local Kafka server and redis server on Docker.
+This will start a local Kafka server, Redis server, and a Mailhog on Docker.

 ---